International Stabilization Force: Preparations

 Following the first phase of the Gaza war peace plan coming into effect on 10 October 2025, a multinational joint task force is to be established to monitor the ceasefire.

 On 15 October, it was reported that about 25 US personnel were in the region serving in a coordination and oversight role for the international stabilization force which is starting to be constructed.

-On 17 October, it was reported that the US, UK and France were working on the text of a United Nations Security Council resolution which would give the ISF a mandate similar to the international secutity support mission in Haiti.
+On 17 October, it was reported that the US, UK and France were working on the text of a United Nations Security Council resolution which would give the ISF a mandate similar to the international security support mission in Haiti.

 A Civil-Military Coordination Center (CMCC), under the leadership of Brad Cooper, head of US Central Command was set up shortly after the ceasefire agreement came into effect on 10 October 2025.
 The center aims to help facilitate the flow of humanitarian, logistical, and security assistance from international counterparts into Gaza.

 On 3 November 2025, after Jordan and Germany declared that the ISF would need to have a UN mandate, the United States submitted a draft resolution to the United Nations Security Council that would authorize the Stabilization Force for two years under the direction of a Board of Peace.
 The draft underwent two further revisions before being adopted as United Nations Security Council Resolution 2803 on 17 November 2025.

+The Egyptian government began to establish a command centre for the ISF in El Arish in December 2025.

+United States Central Command hosted a planning conference on the command structure and deployment of the ISF on 16 December 2025 in Qatar.
+Countries attending included Cyprus, Georgia, Canada, Germany, Netherlands, Jordan, Japan, Greece, Singapore, the EU, Saudi Arabia, Poland, Hungary, Bulgaria, Pakistan, Uzbekistan, Kuwait, Morocco, Bahrain, Bosnia & Herzegovina, Finland, Kosovo, Kazakhstan, Indonesia, Spain, and Yemen.

+On 17 January 2026, it was announced that Major General Jasper Jeffers had been appointed as Commander of the International Stabilization Force.
+Jeffers' permanent position is Commander, Special Operations Command Central of United States Central Command.

+On August 9, 2026, Israeli TV channel 12 reported that actual preparations for deployment of the force in parts of the Gaza Strip has begun.

 Contributing nations

-The Gaza peace plan envisions a 20,000-troop enforcement mission.

-Egypt, Qatar and the United Arab Emirates have been named by a Trump adviser as countries that could contribute to the force.
-Turkey, Pakistan, Indonesia, Azerbaijan, Australia, Malaysia, Canada, France, and Cyprus have also reportedly shown interest in contributing to the ISF.

-On 22 October 2025, Israeli prime minister Benjamin Netanyahu insisted that no Turkish forces be deployed in the Gaza Strip as part of the ISF.

-On 23 October 2025, it was reported that Azeri and Indonesian troops may form the core of the ISF and that Saudi Arabia and the United Arab Emirates had declined to contribute to the force.
+Confirmed contributors

+Several countries have publicly committed troops to the ISF: